Photography Lotte van Raalte of Halal Amsterdam

 Styling Lisa Dymph Megens of House of Orange

-What’s the best thing about living in South Africa?
+What’s the best thing about living in South Africa at the moment?

 What’s the biggest challenge you have being a model?

-What is the one thing you would like to see change within the fashion industry?
+What is one thing you would like to see change within the fashion industry?

 Firstly more diversity.
 The helping young designers of all colours with building contacts and networks, so they can branch out and meet their career needs to become successful.